 - Send a top-rated trial lawyer to fight for you in court, if necessary

 And, we’ll put your mind at ease.
 We treat you and your family with compassion and respect throughout your case.
 We’re always here to personally handle your questions or concerns.

 Our strong background in corporate litigation prepared us for tough negotiations and lengthy, contentious court battles.
 We’re honored to use that experience to get incredible results for our clients.
 But we truly pride ourselves on the commitment and personal level of service that we provide to each client.

 How Common Are Motorcycle Accidents in Jacksonville, FL?

-There’s at least one motorcycle crash a day on average in Duval County.
+There’s at least one motorcycle accident a day on average in Duval County.
 In 2020, there were a total of 380 motorcycle crashes.
 Twenty-one people were killed in those crashes.

 When you include just a few of the surrounding counties (Nassau, Clay, and St. Johns), there were a total of 545 motorcycle accidents in 2020, with 25 fatalities.

 And 2021 has been even more dangerous for motorcyclists.
-According to preliminary data as of December 2, 2021, there have been 403 motorcycle crashes in Duval County.
-From those accidents, 36 people lost their lives.
-With the addition of Nassau, Clay, and St. Johns counties, have been 569 total crashes and 43 fatalities in 2021.
+There were 448 motorcycle crashes, and 41 fatalities.
+In 2022, there were 484 accidents and 32 fatalities.
+According to preliminary data as of January 28, 2023, there have been 26 motorcycle crashes in Duval County.
+From those accidents, 0 people lost their lives, and 25 were injured.

 What is My Motorcycle Accident Case Worth?